 Set-up a small dedicated assessment (and information management) working group as appropriate

-Explain at first coordination and assessment working group mtgs the importance of coordinating assessments (sharing of data and findings, synchronising planned assessments, encouraging shared analysis, reducing assessment fatigue, and maximising use of available resources).
+Explain at first coordination and assessment working group meetings the importance of coordinating assessments (sharing of data and findings, synchronising planned assessments, encouraging shared analysis, reducing assessment fatigue, and maximising use of available resources).

 Make A&A a recurrent briefing point during the regular coordination meetings.